 In 2000, Supreme Leader Khamenei appointed Ahmadian as chief of the IRGC Joint Staff.
 During two years of his seven-year term, he was simultaneously the dean of Imam Hossein University, which is linked to the IRGC, from 2005 to 2007.
 Khamenei appointed Ahmadian to be chief of the IRGC Strategic Studies Center in 2007.
 Ahmadian developed a military doctrine based on asymmetric tactics and Shiism.
 In 2007, Ahmadian was sanctioned by the United Nations, the United States, and the European Union in 2007 for his role in nuclear and ballistic missile activities.

 In 2022, Khamenei appointed Ahmadian to the Expediency Council, a body that resolves constitutional disputes between the Parliament and the Guardian Council.
 He continued to head the IRGC Strategic Studies Center until his appointment as secretary of the SNSC in May 2023.
+The following are comments by Ahmadian on key issues since taking office.

 Photo Credits: Tasnim News Agency (CC BY 4.0); IRNA